projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-interrupt.rst

 The *irq_desc[]* array's index represents IRQ number.
-A *handle_irq* will be called from *interrupt_dispatch* to commonly handle edge/level triggered irq and call the registered *action_fn*.
+A *handle_irq* will be called from *interrupt_dispatch* to commonly handle edge/level triggered IRQ and call the registered *action_fn*.

 Another reverse mapping from vector to IRQ is used in addition to the IRQ descriptor table which maintains the mapping from IRQ to vector.